This post may contain affiliate links. Please see our disclosure policy.

 I am using organic cane sugar.
 Using organic ensures you are not getting any GMO or chemicals.
 Coconut sugar can be used too but will automatically turn the suckers brown.
 Still delicious and healthy, just not as easy to customize for the kids.

 To make keto-friendly suckers, you can use monk fruit to replace the sugar.
 Monk fruit is made from the juices of the fruit and has zero calories.
-Monk fruit is low carb and often used in keto recipes.
+Monk fruit is low carb and often used in keto recipes, similar to my sugar free jello recipe.

 Kid Approved Recipes